Bharat9848/notes/SystemDesign/lowLevelDesign.md

 # Interface:
 - interface provide access to resource.
 - It consist of operations, event and properties.
-- operation is synchronus
+- operation is synchronus ?
-- event for aysnchronus
+- event for aysnchronus ?
 - properties is metadata like access rights, unit of measure or formatting assumption.
 - Interface should follow **principle of least surprise**(consistent), **small interface principle**, **uniform access principle**(no implementation details)
+- Interface method names should not specific about resource properties. e.g calculateTotalForCategory - category is internal property of transaction, modifying it will require changes in interface.
+- Interface method return type should be a generic wrapper domain class.
+Helps in reducing multiple flavor return type methods.

-# SOLID principle
+# SOLID principled
 - Single responsibility
   - A class should have a single reason to change
   - no god classes

-- Open-closed principle
+- **Open-closed principle**
+ - class/method should be open to extend but closed for modification.
+Class/method should not be changed but we should strive for to extend it using new interfaces which can be extendable.
+ - class should have most common part as methods which have more general implementation and non-common part is define as interface, it can be passed on as an argument.

 - Liskov substitution principle
 - **Interface segragation**: Dividing of interfaces can have following reasons
  - multiple actor needs access to subset of functionality.